Posted on 1 Comment

 Master Yee Chi Wai

-I was very happy to hear the news of Master Yee Chi Wai‘s welcomed return to Aberdeen this coming May.
-Master Yee will be conducting seminars and tests at the Yee’s Hung Ga European Headquaters in Aberdeen, where I trained with Sifu Bruce Clark.
+I was very happy to hear the news of Grandmaster Yee Chee Wai‘s welcomed return to Aberdeen this coming May.
+Grandmaster Yee will be conducting seminars and tests at the Yee’s Hung Ga European Headquaters in Aberdeen, where I trained with Sifu Bruce Clark.